 The assessment form linked below set out the information that the Council requested should be submitted in support of any development opportunity being proposed.
 Whilst the consultation period has ended it should be noted that potential sites can continue to be promoted by interested parties at any time.

-- Call for Sites response form - Brownfield Land Register Part 1 - Strategic Housing Land Availability (SHLAA) (41KB)
+- Call for Sites response form - Brownfield Land Register Part 1 - SHLAA - to type into (41KB)

 Worthing SHLAA 2014